 Pivot from facing one way to the other as you alternate the in which direction you headed.

 It’s time to combine and develop your techniques – to work your way up between places of rest and conserve as much energy as possible on the way.
-These excercises look at moving up over a few more typical features of a climb and some of the tactics for conquering them.
+This section includes further exercises on technique, with the idea to hone your skills and increase efficiency.

 Imagine two identical twin climbers with equal strength, one uses good basic climbing techniques whilst the other doesn’t.
 The twin who uses their feet and body more effectively will be a far better climber.
 Rather than stumbling upon basic climbing techniques there are some essential building blocks which you can drill into yourself.
 In the following section there are some exercises that you can repeat and test on different climbing surfaces.